 Disney parks offer many opportunities to meet and interact with its famous characters.
 Whether you run into one walking around the park or scheduled a special dinner with a Disney princess, make sure you’re prepared with autograph supplies.
 The key is to bring a large autograph pen for characters to easily use with their gloved hands.
 Another tradition at the parks is exchanging Disney pins.
 Order some of your favorites in advance so you’re well-prepared to barter for other unique collectibles!

 Finally, Disney parks have rather strict restrictions about the size and types of items allowed inside the parks.
 The parks do allow backpacks and coolers, but they must be smaller than 24″ long x 15″ wide x 18″ tall.
-Pack the cooler with some snacks and refillable water bottles to save yourself money at the parks.
-Your backpack should be full of items geared towards maximum comfort: change of clothes, ponchos, anti-chafing cream, sunscreen, blister protection, a mister fan, and a travel-sized blanket.
+Pack the cooler with some snacks and refillable water bottles to save money at the parks.
+Your park bag or backpack should be full of items geared towards maximum comfort: change of clothes, ponchos, anti-chafing cream, sunscreen, blister protection, a mister fan, and a travel-sized blanket.
 These will all come in handy later in the day.

 The type of clothing to pack for a Disney trip varies slightly by season, but the most important thing to keep in mind is comfort.
 Bring clothing and shoes that are super comfortable to walk, sit, and stand in for long periods of time.
 Sure, the grandkids’ princess dress may be the absolute cutest, but bring extra clothes for when they tire of the costume.
 We also recommend you bring a couple of pairs of walking shoes so you have a backup if one pair gets wet or bites the dust.